bobby060/exploring-calcite/reflection.md

 - RelRunner actually optimizes the query again, so if we run the optimized node through it, we get errors that say insufficent rule set.
 This might be because a RelNode is already in EnumerableConvention by the time we try to optimize it a second time, so all of the CoreRules that expect LogicalConvention no longer can apply.
 I also found that I had to reset the planner between optimization calls, otherwise leftover state from the first optimization would affect the second (the one I was using within RelRunner).
 - EnumerableAggregateRule can only convert specific logical aggregate functions to enumerable aggregate functions.
 To address this, I had to use the AggregateReduceFunctionsRule to convert the aggregate functions to a format that EnumerableAggregateRule could understand.
 - Limit sort doesn't work.
 Why?
+- I had a problem where I would run out of heap space when optimizing q8.
+I was able to resolve this by enabling top-down optimization in the Volcano planner.

 ### Tuning rules set